 - Open Houses and Showings

 - Condominium Application or Co-op Board Package And Interview

 - Closing Preparations

 - So how long does it take to sell an apartment?

 You’ve decided to sell your home.
 Don’t start packing just yet — as it can take much longer than you might guess to sell your apartment.
 If it’s time for you to move on from your current address, there are a few key steps and phases you need to pass through to have a successful sale in New York City.

-Selecting A Real Estate Agent
+Selecting A Real Estate Listing AgentSelecting A Real Estate Listing Agent

-If you want the job done right, and quickly, hire a professional real estate agent — and no, we don’t mean your sister-in-law.
-Do your research of agents who have sold comparable apartments in your building and neighborhood at a reasonable price.
+Deciding to sell your apartment is great, but it’s not as simple as putting a listing on the internet the next day.
+If you want the job done right and quickly, hire a professional real estate agent — and no, we don’t mean your sister-in-law.
+Do your research on listing agents who have sold comparable apartments in your building and neighborhood at a reasonable price.
 Reach out to them.